03 9853 7158

 Picture

-Placed on the High Altar, backs onto the stained-glass windows which are north facing, has accelerated the deterioration of the Reredos with heat and light over time.
+The Reredos was dedicated by the ladies of the parish in 1892.
+Placed on the High Altar, backing onto the stained-glass windows, which are north facing, has accelerated the deterioration of the Reredos with heat and light over time.

 Picture